State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 The State Bicycle 4130 ALL-ROAD has a 1×12-speed SRAM Rival XPLR AXS electronic groupset.
 This is one of its main selling points because very few competitors use electronic shifting in this price range.

 Electronic groupsets require less maintenance and shift smoother than mechanical ones.
-You can learn more in my Electronic vs. mechanical groupsets comparison.
+You can learn more in my comparison of electronic vs. mechanical groupsets.

 The advantage of a 1X drivetrain is simplicity (you only shift the rear derailleur), less chance of failure, and lower weight.